 There likely aren't any manufacturing contracts that allow for completely effortless management.
 Even the simplest agreement requires some level of oversight to ensure that the terms of the deal are met and any stipulated exchange of money occurs.
-Of course, there are plenty of contracts that require diligent supervision, as tardy performance or a breach could have disastrous consequences.
+Of course, there are plenty of contracts that require diligent supervision, as tardy performance or a breach of contract could have disastrous consequences.
 Although, in some cases diligence may not be able to counter the actions of the other party.

 In manufacturing, for example, multiple companies scattered across the globe may play a role in some phase of the production process.
 In addition to being more difficult to oversee another company from afar, circumstances may arise elsewhere that affect that company's ability to perform.
 Unfortunately, it may not be possible to ascertain the veracity or scope of any alleged issue, and some companies may use such excuses intentionally to buy themselves time.
 These are no doubt sneaky ways that parties are able to abuse manufacturing contracts, often with impunity.
 Here are five of the most common ways that happens: